MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and

 \section{Conclusion}

-Our research presents a multi-agent benchmarking framework tailored for evaluating LLMs in multi-agent environments.
-This framework's incorporation of diverse games and game theory scenarios has enabled a quantitative assessment of LLMs in dimensions of judgment, reasoning, deception, self-awareness, cooperation, coordination, and rationality.
-The integration of PGM into the current LLMs marks a significant enhancement, enriching the LLMs' capabilities in multi-agent environments.
-The quantitative analysis of seven different multi-agent systems powered by various LLMs, including GPT-4 series, GPT-3.5-turbo, PaLM 2, Claude 2, Cohere, and Llama-70B, has revealed their capability disparity.
-Notably, GPT-4 still emerged as the most capable, outperforming others by a threefold margin.
-Moreover, our findings confirm that the PGM enhancement amplifies the inherent abilities of these models by 50\%.
-This indicates not only the effectiveness of our benchmarking framework but also the potential of PGM as a tool for advancing LLM capabilities.
+Our research presents a benchmarking framework tailored for evaluating LLMs in multi-agent environments.
+This framework's incorporation of diverse scenarios has enabled a quantitative assessment of seven critical abilities for LLMs in multi-agent systems, including judgment, reasoning, deception, self-awareness, cooperation, coordination, and rationality.
+The integration of PGM enriches LLMs with structural reasoning ability in multi-agent scenarios.
+Our quantitative analysis of 7 different multi-agent systems powered by various LLMs, including GPT-4-turbo, GPT-4, GPT-3.5-turbo, PaLM 2, Claude 2, Cohere, and Llama2-70B, has revealed their capabilities' disparity.
+Notably, GPT-4-turbo still emerged as the most capable, outperforming others by a threefold margin.
+Moreover, the PGM enhancement amplifies the inherent abilities of these models by 37\%.
+This shows our benchmark's effectiveness and PGM's potential to enhance LLM capabilities.